 - Experience focused — designing for the overall experience

-Any of the above can be a legitimate way to design a site.
+Any of the above can be a legitimate way to design a website.
 As with everything, each has its pros and cons.
 What’s important is to know which style of design decision making you’re using on a project and to be consistent with that style for the entire project.

 Unintentional design is what evolves when no conscious design has been applied.
 It just happens, usually when you’re designing something else.

 For example you know you need a web page with a form so you build the form.
 Then you realize the page needs some navigation so you add a few links.
 After that you notice there’s plenty of room on the page so you add a sidebar and add some new information.

 The overall design ultimately just happened as you built each of the parts without any conscious thought to the whole.

 Unintentional design tends to serve technology and not people.
 Forms mimic the database.
 Error messages aren’t especially user friendly.